LitSignal/site-policy/Policies/guidelines-for-legal-requests-of-user-data.md

 ### Requests from foreign law enforcement

-As a United States company based in California, GitHub is not required to provide data to foreign governments in response to legal process issued by foreign authorities.
+As a United States company based in Arizona, GitHub is not required to provide data to foreign governments in response to legal process issued by foreign authorities.
 Foreign law enforcement officials wishing to request information from GitHub should contact the United States Department of Justice Criminal Division's Office of International Affairs.
 GitHub will promptly respond to requests that are issued via U.S. court by way of a mutual legal assistance treaty (“MLAT”) or letter rogatory.